-The Challenge will develop between the 28th and 14th of March, and the winners will be published on the 24 of March.
-Among those who pass the test, a prize of 500 euro and a spot in an O-ISM3 course will be randomly assigned.
+The Challenge will develop between the 1st and 14th of January 2017, and the winners will be published on the 24 of January.
+Among those who pass the test, a prize of 500 pounds and a spot in an O-ISM3 course will be randomly assigned.
 Furthermore, the conclusions of the Challenge will be published, depending on the number of participants, their approach to solve the Challenge, and their comparative success solving the Challenge.

 The Open Group Information Security Management Maturity Model (O-ISM3) Standard defines security processes for managing an enterprise’s Information Security Management System (ISMS).
 The O-ISM3 Standard places the onus on the business to define its required business security targets in its Security Policy, and then offers a set of security management processes from which the business selects which ones to deploy in a coherent ISMS.
 Each security control process in the ISMS then returns metrics to indicate how well that process is contributing towards achieving the business's security targets.

-The O-ISM3 Standard metrics feedback is a major differentiating feature compared with other ISMS systems, because it enables the ISMS manager to present quantitative evidence (as opposed to qualitative subjective judgments) to show:
+The O-ISM3 Standard metrics feedback is a major differentiating feature compared with other ISMS systems, because it enables the ISMS manager to present quantitative evidence (as opposed to qualitative subjective judgements) to show:

 Which security control processes are revealing IT operational areas that are under-achieving regarding security targets